10 Types of Cracks in Die Steel Quenching: Analysis and Solutions

 (4) Vacuum electric furnace, protective atmosphere furnace and fully deoxidized salt bath furnace are used for final treatment of mold products to effectively prevent and avoid the formation of network cracks.

-Most die steels are medium and high carbon alloy steels.
+Most die steels are medium and high carbon alloy steels, characterized by their high hardenability and wear resistance.

 Preventive measures: